thenewdarling/CurseOfStrahd/Session Recaps/Session 15.md

 There is a mountain structure with a path snaking up, and we're walking along the road when we find a horse lying on the ground twitching.
 It's broken its leg, seemingly having fallen from jumping over the fence.
 Its rider is underneath it, crushed to death.

 A young woman called [[Arabelle]] climbs out of the bushes and puts the horse out of its misery.
 It's her horse, and the man who had been riding it had been trying to steal it.
-She is personable, and gives us information about the abbey.
+She is personable, and gives us information about the [[abbey]].
 She reinforces something that [[Ezmerelda]] also told us -- that the [[Abbot]] doesn't heal many people.

 She also seems to immediately clock [[Jeremiah]] and [[Magda]]'s 'situation's. [[Magda]] rankles at this.
 "You're a very perceptive young girl, aren't you?"